Patriarca crime family: Internal warfare

+Limone and the Boston faction regain control

+In the late 2000s, the power of the family shifted back to Boston faction when longtime family boss Luigi "Baby Shacks" Manocchio, stepped down in 2009, allowing Boston mobster Peter "Chief Crazy Horse" Limone to become the family's new boss.
+Limone was arrested back in December 2008 and charged with racketeering and given a suspended sentence on July 1, 2010.

-Retired boss Luigi "Baby Shacks" Manocchio was arrested in Fort Lauderdale, Florida, on January 19, 2011, and was charged with extortion and conspiracy.
-Manocchio had stepped down as boss in 2009, after the FBI began investigating two strip clubs in late 2008.
+On January 19, 2011, Manocchio was arrested in Fort Lauderdale, Florida, and was charged with extortion and conspiracy.
+Manocchio had stepped down as boss in 2009 after the FBI began investigating two strip clubs in late 2008.
 In February 2012, Manocchio agreed to plead guilty and was sentenced to 5½ years in prison for extortion on May 11, 2012.

+It was revealed after many members of the crime family were charged in several in RICO indictments that two Caporegimes Mark Rossetti and Robert DeLuca had become government informants.